Suicide Prevention: How You Can Help

 - Increased use of substances, such as drugs or alcohol

-- Internet search history for ways to end their life
+- Internet search history for ways to complete suicide

 - Withdrawing from friends, family members, and social activities more than usual

 - Changes in sleeping habits, such as sleeping too much or too little